-Unfortunately, you can't change it from these two phrases just yet so best get used to saying Google a lot.
+Unfortunately, you only have these two phrases for now, so best get used to saying Google a lot.

 Change music sources

-Assistant will play music from a variety of sources - Google Play Music, Pandora, Spotify or YouTube Music - but you can ensure it chooses the platform you like the best.
-Head to 'More settings' in the app then choose 'Music' or simple choose 'Music' from the sidebar menu.
-From there link whatever accounts you want and then select it as the default player.
+Assistant will play music from a variety of sources - Google Play Music, Pandora, Spotify and YouTube Music - but you can ensure it always chooses the platform you like the best.
+Head to 'More settings' in the app then choose 'Music' or simply choose 'Music' from the sidebar menu.
+From there link whatever accounts you want and then select your go-to one as the default player.

 It should be noted that YouTube Music and Spotify require premium paid accounts but Google Play Music and Pandora have free options.

 If you've already set up your Chromecast device then you're halfway to casting with Home.
 If not, it's a relatively simple process that involves plugging in the device and syncing it up to the same Wi-Fi network Google Home is on.

 From there, you should definitely rename your Chromecast something like 'TV' or 'living room' - basically something easy to remember and say.
 Head to 'More settings' in the Google Home app.
 Then tap on 'TVs and Speakers.'

 Read next: The state of the smart home in 2017